nicpenning/Elasti-daddy/Blog Posts/Blog Post #2. Getting Started.md

 ...snipped for brevity...
 ```

+🎉 Congrats!
 If you have made it through all of these steps and have the correct outputs, you have docker and docker-compose installed and are ready to install Go!

 </details>